When Nobody Understands What You're Saying.

 That bugle analogy is perfect.
 Imagine an army hearing a trumpet call and having no idea whether it means charge, retreat, or lunch.
 That's what unintelligible speech does in a gathering — it creates noise without communication.
 Enthusiasm without clarity isn't helpful.
 It's just loud.

-Paul got practical.
+got practical.
 If you do speak in tongues, here's the bare minimum:

 "If you speak in a tongue, pray that you'll also be able to interpret what you're saying.
 Because when I pray in a tongue, my spirit is engaged but my mind isn't contributing anything.
 So what do I do?
 I'll pray with my spirit AND with my mind.
 I'll sing with my spirit AND with my mind.

-Otherwise — if you're giving thanks purely in your spirit, how can the person sitting next to you who doesn't understand say 'Amen' to your ?
+Otherwise — if you're giving thanks purely in your spirit, how can the person sitting next to you who doesn't understand say 'Amen' to your prayer?
 They have no idea what you just said.
 You might be giving thanks beautifully, but the other person gets nothing from it.

 I thank God that I speak in tongues more than any of you."